katharinalisalin/demo-bug-template/docs/contributing/reporting-a-bug.md

   [^2]:
-    We might be using terminology in our documentation different from yours, but mean the same.
+    We might be using terminology in our documentation different from yours, but we mean the same.
 When you include the search terms and related links in your bug report, you help us to adjust and improve the documentation.

 ---